-Steve Brodie as Montgomery's luckless pal Floyd, and William Phipps as the frightened young soldier Leroy are important to the plot and give sterling performances.
+Steve Brodie as the murderous Montgomery's luckless pal Floyd, along with William Phipps as the frightened young soldier Leroy they are important to the plot and give sterling performances.
 Jacqueline White plays Mary, Mitchell's wife, who also becomes involved in the investigation.

 I like Captain Finlay.
 Robert Young's portrayal combines a weary cynicism with deep understanding and commitment to do the job right.
 He is given a couple of speeches about hate and bigotry that could become tiresome in the wrong hands.
 I feel his sincerity.